 '''

 private class MyBackendListDataProvider extends BackendListDataProvider {

 public MyBackendListDataProvider() {

 super(true);

 }

 protected ListItemsData getItemRange(ListQuery query) throws Exception {

 return lookupMyService().findMyModel(query);

 }

-}
+}...

 '''

 The line super(true) constructs BackendListDataProvider with cache enabled (only used when there are no change in query).
 Notice that there is no association with any JavaBean class here.
-The method ListItemsDatagetItemRange(ListQuery query) implements loading current item range according to the range indexes and filtering and ordering conditions. org.araneaframework.backend.list.mode.ListQuery and org.araneaframework.backend.list.mode.ListItemsData may be thought as being input and output of each list data query.
+The method ListItemsData getItemRange(ListQuery query) implements loading current item range according to the range indexes and filtering and ordering conditions. org.araneaframework.backend.list.mode.ListItemsData may be thought as being input and output of each list data query.